Governance

 • Ensuring appropriate executive representation on the Board

-Whilst the Chairperson of the Board may not fully meet the definitions of an Independent Chairperson, with her experience, skill sets, and independence from Petro Matad’s day to day operations, the Company is confident of her leadership in fostering an effective corporate governance regime.
+Whilst the Chairperson of the Board may not fully meet the definitions of an Independent Chairperson, with her experience, skill sets, and independence from Petro Matad’s day to day operations, the Company is continually confident of her leadership in fostering an effective corporate governance regime and the effectiveness of the Board.

 The retirement of the CFO/Executive Director at the end of 2020 has reduced the number of Board members to four.
 Accordingly, in order to deal with potential split votes by the Board, Directors have agreed that the Independent Non-Executive Director will hold the tie breaking vote.
 This arrangement will be revisited by the Board if and when the number of Directors increases above its current level.